Oli

 Oli Technology Stack Overview

-The Oli by LimX Dynamics integrates 8 distinct technology components across sensing, connectivity, intelligence, and interaction layers.
-The physical platform features a height of 165cm, a weight of 55kg, providing the foundation on which this technology stack operates.
+The Oli by LimX Dynamics integrates 14 distinct technology components across sensing, connectivity, intelligence, and interaction layers.
+The physical platform features a height of 165cm, a weight of ≤55kg / 121.3lbs (battery included), a top speed of 5km/h, providing the foundation on which this technology stack operates.

-The perception layer is built on Vision System, Depth Sensors, IMU, Force/Torque Sensors.
+The perception layer is built on Self-developed 6-axis IMU, Head-mounted depth camera, Chest-mounted depth camera, Wrist depth camera mount, Hip depth camera, LiDAR.
 These work in concert to give the robot a detailed understanding of its operating environment.
 This multi-sensor approach provides redundancy and enables the robot to function reliably even when individual sensors encounter challenging conditions such as low light, reflective surfaces, or cluttered spaces.

-For communications, the Oli relies on Wi-Fi, Ethernet.
+For communications, the Oli relies on WiFi 6, Bluetooth, USB3.0/3.2 (expansion dock supported), Gigabit Ethernet (RJ45), Type-C (expansion dock supported), 5G.
 This connectivity stack ensures the robot can communicate with cloud services, local smart home devices, mobile apps, and other networked systems in its environment.

 Intelligence — COSA (Cognitive OS of Agents) — physical-world-native agentic OS